markwragg/PowerShell-MacNotify/README.md

 - '/Library/Sounds'
 - '~/Library/Sounds'

+## Examples

+For usage examples, see the /Examples folder.

 ## Cmdlets

 A full list of cmdlets in this module is provided below for reference.
 Use `Get-Help <cmdlet name>` with these to learn more about their usage.